hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 blue.nginx.example.com has address 10.6.115.251
 ```

+You can then validate the Ingres TLS configuration of the deployed Nginx applications to the cluster using the browser.

 S﻿tart the browser and type the URL *nginx.example.com*, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/nginx-main-warning.png)

 T﻿his is due to the fact the self-signed certifcate is generated in cert-manager and configured in the K8s Ingress resource.

-C﻿lick *Not secure* and start Certificate Viewer to check the certificate:
+C﻿lick *Not secure* and start the Certificate Viewer to check the certificate:

 ![](/img/nginx-main-cert.png)